7. Agent Info & AI Workflows

 In other words, Workflows are **step-by-step chain that runs automatically in the background at fixed custom time intervals.**

-Each workflow is made up of modular steps that you can connect using a visual drag-and-drop interface.
-These steps include messaging actions, content processing, web scraping, looping through lists, and more.
+Each workflow is made up of single or multiple steps that you can connect using a visual drag-and-drop interface.
+These steps could include messaging actions, content processing, web scraping, looping through lists, and more.&#x20;

-• Public channel: Simply use the channel’s username (e.g., @skaitestchannel).
-The bot must be added to the channel beforehand.
+* **Public channel:** Simply use the channel’s username (e.g., *@skaitestchannel*).
+The bot must be added to the channel **beforehand.**&#x20;

-1. Agent Instruction: Enter what the agent should generate and send.
-You can reference earlier steps using @step .
+Enter what the agent should generate and send.
+You can reference earlier steps using `@step` .
 Example: Send output from @step3 in informal tone.

 **Note:** You don’t need to explicitly tell the agent to send a message to Telegram in the instruction (e.g., “send this to Telegram”) unless you have a specific custom instruction.
 The predefined function takes care of the delivery automatically.